Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Picture the state of Florida and all it has to offer —the gorgeous beaches, the near-constant sunshine, the family fun magic of Walt Disney World … the bizarre and jaw-dropping crimes?

 Florida may be a hot destination for retired snowbirds, vacation-starved families, and spring break partiers, but it’s also home to some of the most notorious criminals and shocking cases in U.S. history — like Ted Bundy’s sorority house slayings and Aileen Wuornos’ infamous killing spree.
-The dark underbelly to life in Florida is on full display in “Florida Man Murders,” the new series from Blumhouse Television airing on January 9 and January 10 at 7/6c on Oxygen, which dives into chilling and bizarre crimes across the state.
+The dark underbelly to life in Florida is on full display in “Florida Man Murders,” the new series from Blumhouse Television airing on Saturday, July 10 at 9/8c and 10/9c and Sunday, July 11 at 7/6c and 8/7c on Oxygen., which dives into chilling and bizarre crimes across the state.

 To get ready for “Florida Man Murders,” you can read up on the most infamous cases in Sunshine State history below.